Tight Lower Bounds on the Sizes of Symmetric Extensions of Permutahedra and Similar Results: Abstract

 \section{Abstract}

 It is well known that the permutahedron $\Pi_n$ has $2^n-2$ facets.
 The Birkhoff polytope provides a symmetric extended formulation of $\Pi_n$ of size $\Theta(n^2)$.
 Recently, Goemans described a non-symmetric extended formulation of $\Pi_n$ of size $\Theta(n\log n)$.
 In this paper, we prove that $\Omega(n^2)$ is a lower bound for the size of symmetric extended formulations of $\Pi_n$.
+Moreover, we prove that the cardinality indicating polytope has the same tight lower bounds for the sizes of symmetric and non-symmetric extended formulations as the permutahedron.